-- A. Enter a judgment that Defendants have infringed one or more asserted claims of each of the Patents-in-Suit pursuant to 35 U.S.C. §§ 271(a), 271(b), and/or 271(c); - B. Enter a judgment declaring that any continued manufacture, use, offer for sale, sale, and/or importation of Accused Products, or inducement of or contribution to such conduct, by Defendants would constitute infringement of one or more asserted claims of each of the Patents-in-Suit pursuant to 35 U.S.C. §§ 271(a), 271(b), and/or 271(c); - C. Enter an order, pursuant to 35 U.S.C. § 284, awarding all damages to DiStefano, including lost profits, or in the alternative, not less than a reasonable royalty, including pre-judgment and post-judgment interest and costs, in an amount adequate to compensate DiStefano for Defendants' infringement of the Patents-in-Suit; - D. Enter judgment that Defendants' infringement of the Patents-in-Suit is willful and that damages shall be tripled pursuant to 35 U.S.C § 284; - E. Enter a permanent injunction enjoining Defendants and their corresponding officers, agents, servants, employees, privies, attorneys, affiliates, divisions, subsidiaries, and all persons in active concert or participation with any of them, from infringing the Patents-in-Suit, and/or contributing to or inducing anyone to do the same, including manufacture, use, offer to sell, sale, and/or importation of Accused Products before the expiration of the Patents-in-Suit; - F. If a permanent injunction is not granted, a judicial determination of the conditions for future infringement by Defendants such as an ongoing royalty payments;
+- A. Enter a judgment that Defendants have infringed one or more asserted claims of each of the Patents-in-Suit pursuant to 35 U.S.C. §§ 271(a), 271(b), and/or 271(c); - B. Enter a judgment declaring that any continued manufacture, use, offer for sale, sale, and/or importation of Accused Products, by Defendants would constitute infringement of one or more asserted claims of each of the Patents-in-Suit pursuant to 35 U.S.C. §§ 271(a), 271(b), and/or 271(c); - C. Enter an order, pursuant to 35 U.S.C. § 284, awarding all damages to DiStefano, not less than a reasonable royalty, including pre-judgment and post-judgment interest and costs, in an amount adequate to compensate DiStefano for Defendants' infringement of the Patents-in-Suit; - D. Enter judgment that Defendants' infringement of the '316 and the '971 Patents-in-Suit is willful and that damages shall be tripled pursuant to 35 U.S.C § 284;

-- G. Enter an order for a post-judgment equitable accounting of damages owed to DiStefano for the period of infringement of the Patents-in-Suit following the period of damages established at trial; - H. Enter an order, pursuant to 35 U.S.C. § 285, declaring this to be an exceptional case and thereby awarding to DiStefano its reasonable attorneys' fees, expenses, and costs incurred in this action; and - I. Enter an order awarding to DiStefano such other and further relief, whether at law or in equity, that this Court seems just, equitable, and proper.
+- E. Enter an order for a post-judgment equitable accounting of damages owed to DiStefano for the period of infringement of the Patents-in-Suit following the period of damages established at trial; - F. Enter an order, pursuant to 35 U.S.C. § 285, declaring this to be an exceptional case and thereby awarding to DiStefano its reasonable attorneys' fees, expenses, and costs incurred in this action; and - G. Enter an order awarding to DiStefano such other and further relief, whether at law or in equity, that this Court seems just, equitable, and proper.